jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] I could strip one of the copies.
     - [x] Leave that one in the new documentation.
     - [x] So do I remove the one from the 'Previous Version' documentation?
-    - [x] For versioning like that, I think it would have made sense to keep the one in the 'Previous Version' documentation.
+    - [x] For versioning like that, I think it might have made sense to keep the one in the 'Previous Version' documentation.
-    - [x] But for control over the content, that I publish, in this case I would really like one copy.
+    - [x] But for control over the content, that I publish, in this case I might really like one copy.
     - [x] Result of diff: 2x Thumbs.db.
 4x a file that is not in 'Previous Version', but is in 'Other Diagram Topics\Example Diagrams'
     - [x] Then do I want to remove the one in 'Previous Versions'?
     - [x] I am not sure I want to unzip them first and then commit.
 Maybe I want to clear it out first after I unzip it, before I commit it.
 That might make cleaning up later easier.